adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/enterprise.md

 Note that we need an extra initialization routine for Android that must be called prior the login provider being called to pass along the main window of the app (also known as the context).
 This is done in the `MainActivity.cs` file **after** the Xamarin Forms initialization call.
-The dependency service is not set up until after the Xamarin Forms library is initialized, so we will not be able to get the login provider reference before that point:
+In addition, Azure Mobile Apps uses Xamarin.Essentials under the covers, and that requires that you handle the callback.
+The dependency service is not set up until after the Xamarin
+Forms library is initialized, so we will not be able to get the login provider reference before that point:

 ```csharp